Why Using CytoSpec 64-bit?

 Except the larger address space which can be used by CytoSpec 64-bit there are usually no functional differences between the 32-bit and 64-bit CytoSpec editions.

 Exceptions: import routines for Thermo/Raman data files and for WITec *.mat files (Matlab formatted).
 Both import functions are available only from the 64-bit versions.

 How to install the stand alone version of CytoSpec 64-bit?

 - Processor: 64-bit CPU: Intel Pentium 4 and above, Intel Celeron, Intel Xeon, Intel Core, or AMD64

-- CytoSpec 64-bit will be installed as a Matlab toolbox.
-Matlab pcode can be downloaded (demo) here.
-Registered users can send an e-mail with the request to firstname.lastname@example.org.
+- CytoSpec 64-bit will be installed as a stand-alone application.
+A free software demo can be downloaded here (the license key must be ordered separately).
+Registered users can send an e-mail with their request to email@example.com.

 - Memory: 2 GB (2048 MB) minimum.
-In order to use the advantages of the 64-bit architecture, the amount of installed memory (RAM) should be larger than 4 GB (8-32 GB recommended).
+In order to use the advantages of the 64-bit architecture, the amount of installed memory (RAM) should be larger than 4 GB (8 GB of RAM, or more are recommended).